 Choosing an adoption agency can be an overwhelming task, made even more complicated because each one is different from the next.
 Fees, policies, and services offered—none of these things will be consistent across the board.

-There are certain services that should be offered by every adoption agency in a perfect world.
-That is far from the case however, which means hopeful parents have their work cut out for them finding an ethical agency.
+Certain services should be offered by every adoption agency in a perfect world.
+That is far from the case, however, which means hopeful parents have their work cut out for them finding an ethical agency.

 If this were an ideal world, here are 4 services that every single adoption agency would offer: